cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-7.rst

 1. **Prepare the Environment**

-   Flash `the image <https://drive.google.com/file/d/1Zp5iIhjWvLM06CZOQXeZ1I0SiMEy3qEF/view>`_ using balenaEtcher: https://etcher.balena.io/
+   Download the `the image <https://drive.google.com/file/d/1Zp5iIhjWvLM06CZOQXeZ1I0SiMEy3qEF/view>`_ on your local machine.
+Then download `balenaEtcher < https://etcher.balena.io/>`_.
+Use this to flash the new image onto your Pupper's USB by connecting it to your computer.

 2. **Run Foxglove**